Proposed King County budget includes new sales tax for housing, 450 job losses

 He blamed “the ineptitude and indifference of a Senate majority and president who refuse to help local governments in this moment of crisis.”

-The proposed budget shifts some marijuana tax revenue money away form the county sheriff’s office and uses it to help people vacate old marijuana convictions, one of several steps, along with funding community justice programs, that go toward the county’s efforts to combat racism, Constantine said.
+The proposed budget cuts $4.6 million in marijuana tax revenue money from the county sheriff’s office and uses some of it to help people vacate old marijuana convictions, one of several steps, along with funding community justice programs, that go toward the county’s efforts to combat racism, Constantine said.

+Constantine said the cuts to the sheriff’s office were driven by revenue declines and that the sheriff’s office itself had proposed the specific cuts.

+But County Councilmember Reagan Dunn called the proposed cuts “a dangerous approach to public safety.”

 The budget includes new investments in unincorporated areas: $10 million for a community center in Skyway, new building projects in Skyway and White Center and $24 million for open space conservation.